Assistant Project Manager

 Different types of tiles such as ceram...read more

-Q18.
-What is the overall cost in project in role of RCC
+Q. What is the overall project cost in your role as RCC?

 The overall cost in a project in the role of RCC refers to the total expenses incurred for the Reinforced Cement Concrete work.